 Please use the Laboratory Report Delivery Form to change submitting health care facility preference for laboratory report delivery.
 The form must be signed, dated, and faxed to the Kansas Health and Environmental Laboratories (KHEL) before any changes will be made to the current laboratory report delivery method.

 Facts About Childhood Lead Poisoning in Kansas

 Information from the CDC website (2006 Data)

 The CDC recommends that a blood lead test be performed on all children at ages 1 and 2 years and on children age 36 to 72 months who have not been screened previously.
 Blood lead is the most common test in screening and diagnosing lead exposure.
 The Kansas Health and Environmental Laboratories analyze over 14,000 blood lead specimens every year.
 Most specimens come from children under the age of six, but some blood lead tests are performed on expectant mothers and adults.
 The laboratory accepts three types of specimens for blood lead analysis: venipuncture, capillary finger stick collected in a microtainer, and dried blood spots from a finger stick collected on filter paper.
 Blood lead analysis is performed on an inductively coupled plasma mass spectrometer (ICP-MS).
 The laboratory accepts two types of specimens for blood lead analysis: venipuncture and capillary finger stick collected in a microtainer.
-The Kansas Health and Environmental Laboratories will no longer accept dried blood spots collected on filter paper for Blood Lead testing as of May 1, 2019
+The Kansas Health and Environmental Laboratories no longer accepts dried blood spots collected on filter paper for Blood Lead testing, as of May 1, 2019.

 Find the Requisition Form and Blood Lead Shipping Information on the Packaging and Shipping page.